Athens in spring: where to go for quieter streets, cafés and local areas

 Sometimes they host poetry nights, DJ sets (think ambient, not club), or small art installations.
 It’s usually posted on their Instagram, or you can just ask when you stop by.

-Trippers Terminal Tip: Go earlier in the evening (before 9pm) if you want a table and a quieter setting.
+Tip: Go earlier in the evening (before 9pm) if you want a table and a quieter setting.

-Heteroclito: Sidewalk Wine and Low-Pressure Atmosphere
+Heteroclito: Sidewalk Wine and Easy Atmosphere

 Tucked away near Syntagma, Heteroclito Cave & Bar à Vin is a small sidewalk wine bar with just the right amount of buzz.
 It’s not trendy.
 It’s not expensive.
 It’s just a good, solid spot for people who want to sit down with a glass of something good and relax for an hour or two.